tomortonbew-personal/interview-coach-skill/references/transcript-processing.md

 - **Mode-Switching Fluidity** (1-5): How cleanly the candidate transitioned between technical and behavioral modes.
 1 = confused or jarring, 5 = seamless transitions.
 - **Integration Quality** (1-5): How well the candidate connected technical decisions to behavioral context.
 1 = no connection, 5 = naturally wove both together.
 - **Energy Trajectory** (1-5): How energy/quality held up across the full mixed session.
 1 = significant drop in second half, 5 = maintained or improved.

+**Presentation Round:**
+- **Content Density Management** (1-5): How well the candidate calibrated depth to time constraints.
+1 = ran significantly over or rushed through critical sections, 5 = natural pacing throughout with deliberate time allocation across sections.
+- **Narrative Arc** (1-5): How well the presentation told a coherent story from opening to close.
+1 = disconnected sections with no through-line, 5 = compelling arc where each section built on the last and the closing tied back to the opening hook.
+- **Q&A Adaptability** (1-5): How well the candidate handled audience questions.
+1 = defensive, evasive, or lost composure, 5 = graceful engagement that demonstrated depth beyond the prepared content.
+- **Audience Calibration** (1-5): How well the content matched the audience's level and interests.
+1 = wrong level entirely (too technical for executives, too high-level for engineers), 5 = clearly tailored with audience-appropriate framing, examples, and depth.

 ### Lens 1: Hiring Manager Perspective